Just finished in 2022. Even has two submarines for guests. Upward bound St Lawrence, April 28, 2022.

 I had written some obituary/news pieces for the Toronto Star, but this is something I hoped I wouldn't have to write.

-There was a strange sort of innocence between us.
+She was brilliant and funny, with such a quick wit, but there was a strange sort of innocence between us.
 We liked each other somehow, even though we seemed so different, but I could see something of myself in her, like the way she obsessed over love.
+She waxed lyrical when speaking, describing a deer running past her in the woods that were next to her suburban home near Detroit "It was exhilarating to be in nature, to feel the chaos".
+She threw the deer overripe fruit from her balcony and they grew to be unafraid of her.

 I friended her because she was bright and had a Japanese name, as I'd been learning Japanese.
 I thought she was Japanese-American for a long time and the avatar she used of an elegant woman with long reddish-brown hair was something she'd found on the web, maybe an album cover: